Wellbeing

 What should we do if our child already has a smartphone or smartwatch?

-If your son already has a smartphone or smartwatch, we ask that you take it off him and replace it with a retro phone, to ensure a level playing field for all students.
+If your son already has a smartphone or smartwatch, we ask that you take it off him and replace it with a non-smart (retro) phone to ensure a level playing field for all students.
 You could store the device for future use, trade it in at JB Hi-Fi (https://www.jbhifi.com.au/pages/jbtradein), or pass it on to an older family member or friend.

 Can my son wear a smartwatch to school?

-Smartwatches will not be permitted for Junior School or Year 7 students from 2025.
+Smartwatches are not be permitted for Junior School or Year 7 or 8 students.
 While some parents choose smartwatches for tracking and communication, these devices often allow access to social media and calling features, which are not suitable for the classroom.
 We recommend swapping the smartwatch for a retro phone or a tracking-only watch.
 Alternatively, Apple AirTags paired with a simple watch can be a practical solution for parents focused on tracking.

 Is my son allowed to bring a retro phone to school?

-Yes, retro phones, such as the Telstra Lite 3, can be brought to school.
+Yes, non-smart phones, such as the Kidscomm P110, can be brought to school.
 However, they must be turned off and remain in lockers or school bags during school hours.
 If you need to contact your son during the day, please reach out to the appropriate school administration office.

 Can we lock down and manage our son’s existing smartphone or smartwatch?